-Therefore, this article considered the virus directly interfered with the assembly of human hemoglobin.
+This article considered the virus directly interfered with the assembly of human hemoglobin.
 The main reason was the normal heme was too low.
-Heme joins in important biological activities such as regulation of gene expression and protein translation.
-Protease ALAS1 is a rate-limiting enzyme in heme anabolic metabolism, which is inhibited by the heme.
+Heme joins in critical biological activities such as regulation of gene expression and protein translation.
+Protease ALAS1 is a rate-limiting enzyme in anabolic heme metabolism, which is inhibited by the heme.
 When the heme is too low, the synthesis of protease ALAS1 is inhibited, and the synthesis of heme is blocked again.
 Because the existing traces show there is too much free iron in the body, it should be that virus-producing molecule competes with iron for the porphyrin.
 Inhibiting the heme anabolic pathway and causing symptoms in humans.
-Complex of virus proteins and the porphyrin may be poorly soluble.
-Too much mucus in the tissues of the dead patients was the cause of too much mucin protein.
-Mucin could turn loosely connected cells into tightly adhered cells, and increases lubrication between cells.
-This suggests the complex leads to poor cell connectivity and cells need mucin to consolidate tissue-cell connectivity and lubricity.
-In addition, when a patient enters a severe infection period, viral structure proteins were mainly used for virus assembly.
-Therefore, we cannot find obvious virus inclusions in tissue cells of dissected patient.